Geovany Soto: 2008

 Arguably the best offensive performance in Soto's career came April 30, 2008, in a rout against the Brewers.
 Soto hit two 3-run homers to account for 6 of the Cubs' 19 RBIs, only a few days removed from a two-game stretch against the Nationals in which he struck out in 8 consecutive at-bats.
 Soto was voted the National League Rookie of the Month for April 2008 after hitting .341 with 5 home runs, 8 doubles, and 20 RBIs, with an OPS of 1.059.
 On May 19, 2008, he scored his first career Inside-the-park home run against the Houston Astros.
 Soto led the early stage of the voting process for the National League's catcher in the 2008 Major League Baseball All-Star Game.
 He was selected to be the National League's starting catcher in the game.
 Soto became the first rookie catcher ever to start on the National League All-Star team.
 Soto is the first Cubs' All-Star rookie to play in the game with at least 14 home runs since Rafael Palmeiro did it in 1987, surpassing the mark when he hit his 15th home run on July 6, 2008.
 He went 3 for 5 with 7 RBIs in a game on August 26 against the Pittsburgh Pirates.

 As a rookie catcher, Soto called a no-hitter game from behind the plate to pitcher Carlos Zambrano in a game against the Houston Astros on September 14, 2008.
 Played at Miller Park in Milwaukee due to Hurricane Ike moving through Houston, this was the first no-hitter in major league history pitched at a neutral site.

 After the 2008 season, Soto was honored with the Sporting News Rookie of the Year Award and the Major League Baseball Rookie of the Year Award for the National League.
 Soto posted a .285 batting average, along with 23 home runs and 86 RBI's.
 Soto won the award in a landslide, receiving 31 of 32 first place votes.
 Soto is the first Cubs' backstop to play for multiple Cub playoff teams since Gabby Hartnett, and is the first to start playoff games in consecutive years since Johnny Kling.
 Soto also won the Pedrín Zorrilla Award, receiving unanimous support during the voting process.
 Orlando Cepeda was contacted to present the award, traveling to Puerto Rico for the ceremony.

 2009–2011

 Soto was unable to live up to huge expectations in 2009, only posting a .218 batting average and 47 RBI.
 In June 2009, Soto was revealed to have tested positive for marijuana at the World Baseball Classic.
-While the MLB did not take any disciplinary actions, the International Baseball Federation has banned him from playing internationally for two years.
+While the MLB did not take any disciplinary actions, the International Baseball Federation banned him from playing internationally for two years.

 In 2010, Soto batted .280 with 17 home runs.
 In 2011, Soto batted .228 with 17 home runs.
 He led major league catchers in errors committed, with 13, and had the lowest fielding percentage, at .987.